 We met on an online text-based role-playing game in 2008 (I wasn’t joking about the geeky part!).
 We were married in the summer of 2010.
 When I received a fellowship for a PhD program, Mr. Steward followed me to the university, which was conveniently located between our two families.
 He quickly obtained a position at our current company.

 We started attending a great church in the middle of their huge push for Dave Ramsey’s Financial Peace University course.
 The course gave us some general guidelines to follow and emphasized the dangers of debt.
 We lived on Mr. Steward’s income and used my university fellowship to pay off my student loans.
 I realized after passing my qualifying exams in Spring 2013 that the PhD program was no longer for me, so I walked away with my Master’s degree and got a job at the university.
 The pay boost allowed us to finish paying off the last of my student loans in December 2013.

 Never ones to waste time, I became pregnant with Bean in January 2014.
 We saved up a large emergency fund while we awaited Bean’s arrival, which was a joyful day that October.
 Around the same time, we purchased a house.
 Since then, Ms. Steward moved to Mr. Steward’s company, and Mr. Steward has received several raises and promotions.
-Baby Squidge, another daughter, is due December 2017.
+Baby Squidge, our second daughter, arrived December 2017.

 In many ways, we’re a stereotypical American couple.
 We have kids, a mortgage, two jobs, two cars, and minimal investments.
 But we also have a plan.
-We aspire to financial weirdness, wielding wealth to create opportunities for ourselves (through financial independence) and for others (through giving and our work).
+We aspire to financial weirdness, wielding wealth to create opportunities for ourselves (through fiscal responsibility) and for others (through giving and our work).

 Our Goals for This Blog